satyrius/cmsplugin-feedback/README.rst

 djangocms-feedback
 ==================

-Feedback form plugin for Django CMS
+Feedback form plugin for Django CMS.
+WARNING, this is under development!